"It's the world's greatest company, period."

 Already a member of Income Investor?
 Log in at the top of this page.

 This article was first published April 9, 2009.
 It has been updated.

 Senior analyst Joe Magyer owns shares of Procter & Gamble.
-Procter & Gamble is a Motley Fool Income Investor recommendation, as is Coca-Cola.
-Costco, Microsoft, and Coca-Cola are Inside Value recommendations.
-Google is a Rule Breakers recommendation.
-Costco is also a Stock Advisor selection.
-Motley Fool Options has recommended a diagonal call on Microsoft.
-The Motley Fool owns shares of Procter & Gamble and Costco.
+Costco and Coca-Cola are Motley Fool Inside Value recommendations.
+Baidu and First Solar are Rule Breakers choices.
+Costco is a Stock Advisor recommendation.
+Coca-Cola and Procter & Gamble are Income Investor picks.
+The Fool owns shares of Costco and Procter & Gamble.
 After getting through all that, The Motley Fool's disclosure policy needs to go lie down for a bit.